geekau/mediastack/individual-apps/README.md

 The SWAG container provides Nginx Reverse Proxy and MFA running on ports **5080/HTTP** and **5443/HTTPS**, so they don't conflict with other services running on the Docker host computer.
 To access your Reverse Proxy from the Internet, you need to set up your gateway / router, to allow Internet ports **80** and **443** into your network, but redirect them to the Docker host IP Address on ports **5080** and **5443** respectively.

-> Port **80** will be accessible on the Internet and redirected to the Reverse Proxy on port **5080**, however it will automatically redirect to HTTPS protocol using port **443** via the Internet, and then redirect to the Reverse Proxy on port **5443**.
+Port **80** will be accessible on the Internet and redirected to the Reverse Proxy on port **5080**, however it will redirect to HTTPS protocol using port **443** via the Internet, which will also be redirected to the Reverse Proxy on port **5443**.
 Reverse Proxy port numbers can be changed as required in the ENV file if required.

-The SWAG container requires a resolvable domain name, and will automatically install SSL certificates using either Let's Encrypt or Zero SSL providers.
+The SWAG container requires a resolvable domain name, and will automatically install SSL certificates using either Let's Encrypt or Zero SSL providers, and is also able to provide Multi-Factor Authentication (MFA), to provide strong security for your Internet connected applications.

  - https://www.linuxserver.io/blog/zero-trust-hosting-and-reverse-proxy-via-cloudflare-swag-and-authelia